MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 It Sqlite3 db with very simple structure, in table t_funds each row is the result of one cycle with parameters and result.

+Now I'm try use [prometheus](https://github.com/prometheus/client_python) -> [Grafana](https://grafana.com/)
+for calculate and visualisation analytic data.
+It's useful.
+You can use funds_rate_exporter.py for start.
+Find it into repository.

-You can connect to funds_rate.db from Excel, for example, via odbc and process them as you wish.
+Also, you can connect to the funds_rate.db from Excel, for example, via odbc and process them as you wish.

 Cycle time, yield, funds, correlation with cycle parameters, all this for all pairs and exchanges where this bot launched.

 ## Planned
-* Get stability in pump/dump situation (it's real)
+* Get stability in pump/dump situation through additional check signal from margin
 * Full auto recovery after any reason crash, restart etc.
-* Adaptive PROFIT param for current trade conditions
-* Check last ticker price and trend before place take profit order

 ## Tested
-On margin 4.2.2 Linux, VPS UBUNTU 20.04 4*vCPU 8Gb
+On margin 4.3.0 Linux, VPS UBUNTU 20.04 4*vCPU 8Gb
+On margin 4.3.0 Linux, VPS UBUNTU 20.04 2*vCPU 2Gb
-Exchange: Demo-OKEX, Bitfinex
+Exchange: Demo-OKEX, OKEX, Bitfinex

 + Volume and price correct for grid and take profit order
 + Reverse work
 + Shift grid
 + Auto overlap price for grid is correct
++ Auto profit calculate
 + Export into funds_rate.db
 + Telegram notification
 + control from Telegram message
 + partially filled order logic
++ Adaptive over price for Reverse cycle
++ Analise trends before start Reverse cycle

 ## NOT Tested

+- Not tested under Windows and macOS

 ## Known issue

-* on Bitfinex missed or incorrect reply status of placed or canceled orders (need margin function)
-* On Bitfinex margin freeze without error if more than one bot started.
-On Demo-OKEX no problem.
+In margin not work more than one Python bot at the same time

+Some function can not be use under Windows.
+I faced a problem use sqlite3 module in margin environment under Windows.
+You can try or resolve it.
+- Telegram control
+- Collection cycle data for external analytics

 ## Target
 * Extended testing capabilities